cloudmesh-community/book/chapters/doc/report.md

 ### Timemanagement

-Obviously doin a project takes time
+Obviously doing a project takes time

 1. It takes time to read the information
 2. It takes time understand the information